ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/datasource.md

 ## Migrating from `forest-express-sequelize`

 When using the onboarding wizard, you connected to your database using the `@forestadmin/datasource-sql` connector.
-To ease the migration, we recommend that switch to the `@forestadmin/datasource-sequelize` connector.
+To ease the migration, we recommend to switch to the `@forestadmin/datasource-sequelize` connector.

 Start by changing the dependency in your agent